infiniflow/infinity/docs/references/pysdk_api_reference.md

 table_obj.list_indexes()
 ```

-Lists the indexes built on the current table.
+Retrieves a list of all available indexes built on the current table.

 ### Returns